 The Power of Analytics

 From there onwards it is pretty easy to make the correlation of happy towards more engaged, involved, motivated, healthy employees.
-And less about disengagement, fatigue, and overall burnout.
+And less about disengagement, fatigue, and overall employee burnout.
 That’s the power of analytics in terms of showcasing the potential dysfunctions that may well be crippling your organization and find windows of opportunity to do better.
 Always do better.

 For instance, when was the last time you did a deep dive into getting a better understanding of the different workloads employees are exposed to, based on the different digital tools and apps they are using on a more or less regular basis?